TGAC/COPO-documentation/profile/releasing-profiles.rst

    The ability to make a profile public is **only** available after reads have been submitted.

+   By default, after reads have been submitted, the project is private and the release date is set to two years from the submission date.
+However, the project can be made public at any time before the release date by following the steps below.

    Thus, the **Release Study** profile option button, |release-profile-button|, should be clicked after reads have been submitted.